 - Your garden must be secure with a fence height relative to the size of dog you want to adopt.
 We usually only home a dog where there is a secure garden (not communal) and where the back garden is separate to the front.

 - We are looking for wonderful, responsible, forever homes.
 That means asking questions and trying to marry up the correct pet with the prospective family.
 We are not judgmental but we have a very large responsibility to make sure we do what's right for you and especially for our charges.

 Our adoption procedures:

-Once you have completed an application form you will be interviewed over the telephone.
+Once you have completed an application form you will be contacted either via email or interviewed over the telephone.
 We will discuss some of your answers in order to ascertain if we think the dog you are applying for is a suitable match for your lifestyle.
 We may suggest a different dog to you.
-If the dog is in a foster home, your application will be passed to the fosterer who will try to call you within 24 hours.
+If the dog is in a foster home, your application will be passed to the fosterer who will call you as soon as possible.
 They will be able to tell you a lot more about the dog and answer any questions you may have.
 Once it is agreed to go ahead with the application, a home check will be arranged.
 This will take place as soon as possible (within 3 days) so please be prepared to make yourself available to meet the home checker.

 - In some circumstances you may be asked to provide references.

 All members of the family and any dogs who will be living with the dog you want to adopt must come to meet the new dog.
 You will be expected to travel to wherever the dog is staying in order to meet and adopt it.
 We do not we do not let third parties collect for you or deliver dogs to their new homes.